Chinchilla

 Population growth drivers in Chinchilla are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-According to demographic trends, above median population growth is projected for national regional areas.
-Chinchilla is expected to expand by 1,432 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by the former or years post-2032.
+The latest projections indicate an above median population growth for non-metropolitan Australia, with Chinchilla expected to increase by 1,432 persons to 2041, reflecting a total gain of 14.9% over the 17-year period.

 Frequently Asked Questions - Population